 Solid shampoo bars have been around for the last few decades, but have been growing in popularity in the last few years.
-I think has been mainly due to people looking for an alternative, to reduce both plastic usage & to avoid some of the chemicals that are found in liquid shampoo.
+I think this is due to people looking for an alternative, to reduce both plastic usage and to avoid some of the chemicals that are found in liquid shampoo.
 (Although chemicals can also be found in shampoo bars too)

 A Zero Waste Bathroom

 As part of switching to a more eco-friendly lifestyle, we wanted to try switching to solid shampoo.
 The great thing about shampoo bars is they are plastic-free, and often packaged in more environmentally friendly packaging than their liquid counterparts.
 They naturally contain fewer chemicals because they don’t need preservatives or emulsifiers.
 Some shampoo bars claim to last up to four times longer than liquid shampoo, and I really hope that’s correct to offset the cost; they are more expensive!